GSA/digital.gov/_posts/2014-12-17-3rd-u-s-public-participation-playbook-draft-released-this-month.md

 For more information on what [the U.S. Public Participation Playbook](http://www.whitehouse.gov/blog/2014/11/25/help-shape-public-participation) is, please take a look at <a href="https://www.WHATEVER/2014/12/08/2nd-u-s-public-participation-playbook-draft-responds-to-public-contributions/" target="_blank">our DigitalGov post on the second draft</a> that lays out how we’re building it to improve public participation with not just its content but the very process behind its design, and answers some common questions we received.

 Thank you to all who contributed in recent weeks, and to all who will contribute in the coming months as we build from this foundation we&#8217;ve built together.
-We invite you to comment via the <a href="https://mymadison.io/docs/us-public-participation-playbook-draft-v3" target="_blank">Madison platform</a>, hosted by the **OpenGov Foundation**, through email at <justin.herman@gsa.gov> or by scheduling a time for face-to-face discussion.
+We invite you to comment via the <a href="https://mymadison.io/docs/us-public-participation-playbook-draft-v3" target="_blank">Madison platform</a>, hosted by the **OpenGov Foundation**, through email at <a href="mailto:justin.herman@gsa.gov">justin.herman@gsa.gov</a> or by scheduling a time for face-to-face discussion.

 &nbsp;